-This post covers top events and things to do in Rome in December, including free attractions, things to do at night and family-friendly options.
+This post covers the top events and things to do in Rome in December 2023, including free attractions, things to do at night, and family-friendly options.

-Don’t forget to check these posts for even more ideas and information.
+Don't forget to check out these posts for even more ideas and information.

 In this section, we provide our top ten list of the best activities in Rome during the month of December.

 If you’re looking for help finding the most popular activities in Rome, check our most popular posts:

 Keep in mind that several of the activities below are either cheaper or free with the help of a Rome tourist pass.